Things to do before starting your MBAAnisha Mukhija

 There are plenty of free online videos (from beginner to expert) available on the internet.
 So, you can easily access these videos or you can even opt for an advanced excel certification, which will help add weightage to your CV.

 Presentations would be a focus of your MBA journey, and you will be required to give presentations numerous times every trimester/ semester.
 B-schools put a lot of weightage to your presentation skills, and if you want to score good, you might as well brush up on your PowerPoint making skills.
 Powerpoint is a powerful visual medium that can actually make or break your presentation.
 Once you join the corporates, you will ultimately have to give presentations every time to present your ideas and strategies.
 So, learn to use PowerPoint like a pro, and ensure that you make impressive presentations that will attract and main in your audience’s attention.

 5. Learn report making basics:

 This is an often neglected skill, and you will be confronted with this all throughout your life; whether it be a daily report or a project report.
 While I’m sure you would know the basics of MS Word, learn how reports are formatted specifically.
-You will be asked to make numerous reports throughout your MBA journey and even after you join the corporate world, so master your report making skills.
-Sometimes the presentation becomes more important than the content, and a good report does exactly that.
-It gives off a very great impression to your teachers, or in the future to your client, and you will have a greater chance of success in your project.
+Throughout your MBA journey, you will be asked to make numerous reports and even after you join the corporate world so master your reporting skills.
+Sometimes the presentation gets more important than the content and that’s exactly what a good report does.
+It gives your teachers or your client a very good impression in the future, and you will have a greater chance of success in your project.